mhavey/marklogic/uml2es/tutorials/dmui.md

 For coolness, enter the expression: [[ lookup('/hobbyCoolness.json', extract('.')) ]] Coolness is the numeric value corresponding to the hobby name in hobbyCoolness.json.
 You don't need to enter a condition for coolness; it uses the same condition as name.

 Click the save button (bottom left corner) to save your mapping.
 It gets saved to plugins/entities/Person/harmonize/PWIMapping/PWIMapping.mapping.json file in your gradle project.
 If you think you messed up, you can get the correct mapping file from [dmHubLab/step4/PWIMapping/PWIMapping.mapping.json](dmHubLab/step4/PWIMapping/PWIMapping.mapping.json); copy it into plugins/entities/Person/harmonize/PWIMapping/PWIMapping.mapping.json

+## Step 4b: Test the Mapping Within IDE

+TODO - talk about this...

 </p>
 </details>